Facebook and Its Executives Are Getting Destroyed After Botching the Handling of a Massive Data Breach - Slashdot

 No, multiple European laws were violated, malware was used, and the military's psychological warfare division attempted to rig an election (aka a military coup).

+That Facebook decides its response based on the politics of their customer tells us all we need to know about their lack of values

-Color me surprised (Score:4, Insightful)
+Color me surprised (Score:5, Insightful)

 Who would have thought that a company founded on collecting people's personal data and selling it to third parties would be involved in a scandal about the collection of people's personal data without those people's permissions?